October 9, 2020

 In recent years, strategists have added another important factor.
 Ethical factors should guide business decisions around your workforce and license to operate.

 If an American company is expanding, the Occupational Safety and Health Administration’s (OSHA) standards may not apply.
-So, it will be difficult to regulate and standardise working conditions between countries.
+So, regulating and standardising working conditions between countries will be difficult.
 This could cause tensions between headquarters and policymakers.

 Another ethical factor to consider is expectations of working hours and conditions.
 Our World in Data found global variance in working hours and productivity levels.
 An expanding company used to long/short working hours may have a culture shock elsewhere.